syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 ![UPCA symbology](images/one-dimensional/upca-symbology.jpg)

-## UPCE
+## UPC-E

-As like `UPCA`, the `UPCE` symbology supports only numeric symbols.
-It is a zero suppressed version of `UPCA` symbology where it uses only 6 digits and does not use the middle guard.
+As like `UPC-A`, the `UPC-E` symbology supports only numeric character.
+It is a zero suppressed version of `UPC-A` symbology where it uses only 6 digits of product code and does not use the middle guard.
+By default, the number system(0) will add at the front and check digit at the end along with 6 digits of the input product code.

 * This type is mainly used on products with very small packaging details.